NXLog Documentation

 MaxCount

 The module will generate the defined number of events and then stop generating events.
-If this directive is not specified, im_testgen will continue generating events until NXLog is running.
+If you don’t specify this directive, or set it with a non-integer value, im_testgen will continue generating events until you stop NXLog.
+MaxCount is a 64-bit unsigned integer and negative values are interpreted as such, therefore setting MaxCount to 18446744073709551615 or -1 is equivalent.

 Examples